nbogojevic/midea-beautiful-air/README.md

 The library works only Midea dehumidifiers supporting V3 protocol.
 Both appliances with and without ion function are supported.

-Some tested examples of supported dehumidifiers:
+Some examples of supported dehumidifiers:

 * Comfee MDDF-16DEN7-WF or MDDF-20DEN7-WF (tested with 20L version)
 * Inventor EVA ΙΟΝ Pro Wi-Fi (EP3-WiFi 16L/20L) (tested with 20L version)
 * Inventor Eva II Pro Wi-Fi (EVP-WF16L/20L)
 * Pro Breeze 30L Smart Dehumidifier with Wifi / App Control

-It may work with as well as other Midea WiFi dehumidifiers.
+It may as well work with other Midea Wi-Fi dehumidifiers.

 ## Dehumidifier data